wp-plugins/rsvp/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Fixed a bug in the adding of additional guests when there are custom questions

 = 1.1.0 =
 * Tested the plugin on 3.0.0
 * Added in the ability to sort custom questions